 I’m inclined to believe this is true from my experiences as well as those of other women I know, but HOW does one show this without coming off as a doormat with a man who has options?
 Any advice?

 Given the views of many people today, it’s an understandable question.
 Shortly after I read this question I came across this piece from Matt Forney (I can’t remember where I found the link, though.
-Heads up, too, as Matt is not shy about his language, but he’s good).
+Heads up, too, as Matt is not shy about his language or content, but he’s good).
 I think this post answer’s Kate’s question very well.
 There are two key words in it: femininity and confidence.

 Michelle Jenneke oozes with [femininity].
 Her youthful beauty, her exuberance, her aura: these aren’t things that can be faked.
 Hundreds of thousands of years of evolution have honed men’s tastes for sweet, submissive, complimentary women.
 As much as feminists . . . . wail about “social conditioning,” when it comes down to brass tacks, all men want the same thing.